NadithM/Car-Rental-Service/ReadMe.md

         9. **FilterParam.PARAM_CAR_BODY_CONFIGURATION** -> we can search vehicles and filter based on car body type configurations.
 This only specific to vehicle type CAR

-   we can extend search functionality for them extending **KeyControl.class, BasicVehicleHandler.class** by implementing abstract methods without changing the existing methods.
+   we can extend search functionality by extending **KeyControl.class, BasicVehicleHandler.class** and implementing abstract methods without changing the existing methods.

     3. **Search-Vehicles funtionality** works as follows,

-        1. if a vehicle attributes contains single-valued fields (such as Brand,FuelType), corresponding key-control field values will act as OR operations.
+        1. if a vehicle attributes contains single-valued fields (such as **Brand**,**FuelType**), corresponding key-control field values will act as OR operations.

-        2. if a vehicle attributes contains multi-valued fields (such as Features), corresponding key-control field values will act as AND operations.
+        2. if a vehicle attributes contains multi-valued fields (such as **Features**), corresponding key-control field values will act as AND operations.

         3. if key-controls fields are empty in the search criteria, ANY value of vehicle's corresponding attribute, will